 Abstract

 This specification defines the syntax and semantics of R2RML, a language for expressing customized mappings from relational databases to RDF datasets.
 Such mappings provide the ability to view existing relational data in the RDF data model, expressed in a structure and target vocabulary of the mapping author's choice.
 R2RML mappings are themselves RDF graphs and written down in Turtle syntax.
+R2RML enables different types of mapping implementations: delivering relational DB content as LinkedData, RDF dump or via a virtual SPARQL endpoint.

 Status of this Document